 You can always go back and apply a dark wax in your project’s corners and inset areas to add depth and even more aged goodness.
 I used Black wax and applied it with a french tip brush to get into the corners and blended it well over the chippy paint technique.
 The wax will dry harden in a few days.
 I recommend adding a coat of Gator Hide on your finish, but it isn’t necessary.
 It’s mainly to create a consistent finish.

 Additional Touches – Chippy Painted Door

 Apply one coat of Prime Start over any clean metal hardware and allow it to dry.
 I couldn’t leave out the vintage hardware!
 It needed an aged look too.
 Be sure that you don’t skip this step.
 Before painting the metal hardware, remove old paint with a vinegar solution.
 CLICK HERE to learn how to remove paint easily from vintage hardware.

 Next, paint over the metal hardware with two coats of Iron Patina paint.
 While the paint is still wet, spray over the Iron Paint with Green Patina Spray.
 This will give you a cool rusty finish that will compliment the chippy paint technique on your project.
 This finish works well on furniture too.
 Lastly, add a coat of Gator Hide over your hardware to seal and protect your rusty crusty finish.

 The Chippy Paint Technique

-By now, you know my obsession with these antique doors, and this one is near and dear to my heart.
-Another memory preserved… and can you imagine how amazing this will look in my client’s kitchen?
+By now, you know my obsession with these antique doors, and this farmhouse-style pantry door makeover is near and dear to my heart.
+Another memory preserved… and can you imagine how amazing this will look in my client’s new kitchen?
 Yes!
 A new life as a pantry door.
 Lucky door!

 Score!
-Another door project is done.
-I sure do enjoy these unusual makeovers, and I would love to hear about yours.
+Another pantry door makeover is done.
+I sure do enjoy repurposing these antique doors, and I would love to hear about yours.
 Do you share the love of these old doors too?
 Tell me all about it in the comments below.
 I get warm fuzzies when I hear from you. 🙂

 Until the next project… xo, Do